AngleSideAngle/Cabbage/README.md

 ### time dilation
 - due to special relativity, some rules, such as 10 second turnips, can be exploited by someone determined ... and insane enough
+- the same applies for gravitational time dilation (thanks Boris)

 ### clarifications
 - person b may be cabbaged by person a if and only if the last thing person a said was person b's name.